LucienneMic/python-course-beginner-to-intermediate/README.md

 3. Open the weekly folders for exercises and solutions.

-4. Follow the Capstone Project instructions in Week-14.
+4. Follow the Project instructions in Week-14.